Project Management vs Product Management

 - Manage risk and issues while developing the product

 Product and project management concepts are interleaved as you have read above but they are distinct always.
-Project managers focus internally and have specific and defined goals while working on a project while product managers focus externally have broader sets of goals as the product will evolve.
+Main difference between Project Manager vs Product Manager is that Project managers focus internally and have specific and defined goals while working on a project while product managers focus externally have broader sets of goals as the product will evolve.

 Although you can have a single person take on product and project management roles, it is always best to have these two roles separate to avoid conflict of interest.